 Easy Dumpling Soup

 Easy Dumpling Soup is one of my absolute favorite things to throw together if I want a quick-and-simple homemade lunch or an effortless dinner that’s still wholesome, comforting, and budget-friendly.
-I’ve designed this recipe to be as versatile as possible, dressing up mostly store-bought ingredients, in order to scratch that “itch” for whatever takeout favorite I’m craving when ordering out isn’t on the menu.
+I’ve designed this recipe to be as versatile as possible, dressing up mostly store-bought ingredients, to scratch that “itch” for whatever I’m craving whenever ordering takeout isn’t on the menu.

 A large white bowl filled with dumpling soup and surrounded by a small bowl of white sesame seeds, an open jar of chili crisp and an orange decorative towel.